 About Me

-PhD.
-Candidate in the Department of Urban and Regional Planning and Geo-Information Management from the University of Twente.
-Working with the research group of PLUS (People, Land and Urban Systems) with the research project: Infrastructuring public spaces in Mexico through social participation using technology as a support system.
+PhD Candidate in the Department of Urban and Regional Planning and Geo-Information Management from the University of Twente.
+I developed my research within the group of PLUS (People, Land and Urban Systems) with the research project: Infrastructuring public spaces in Mexico through social participation using technology as a support system.

 With a bachelor's formation as an urban environmental designer from the Autonomous University of Puebla in Mexico, with experience in urban transportation, urban design, collaborative planning, and social participation.
 And a master's degree in process and graphic expressions of architecture and urbanism from the University of Guadalajara.